g2p/blocks/README.md

     sudo python3.3 -m lvmify

-Don't forget to update `/etc/fstab` (no change is necessary if it uses the filesystem uuid).
-If necessary, rebuild the grub config (grub2 needs to install some modules to boot to lvm directly) and your initramfs.
+Don't forget to update `/etc/fstab` (no change is necessary if filesystems are mounted by uuid).
+If necessary, rebuild the grub config (grub2 needs to install some modules to boot to LVM directly) and your initramfs.